scotttrunzo/HoneySentinel/README.md

 # HoneySentinel
-A script to generate honeyfiles and subsequently monitor and send alerts for unauthorized access to the honeyfiles in Linux systems.
+A script to generate artificial decoy honeyfiles and subsequently monitor and send alerts for unauthorized access to the honeyfiles in Linux systems.

 ### Installation